Jenniferosei/QnA/README.md

 ## Unit Testing

 Unit testing tests individual units of code, usually with zero or minimal external dependencies, to validate that each unit of the software behaves as expected.
 A unit may be an individual function, method, procedure, module or object.

+[What are dependencies in React?
+Image result for external dependencies in react
+A dependency is just a package that your project uses.
+Very few javascript projects are entirely self-contained.
+When your project needs code from other projects in order to do its thing, those other projects are “dependencies”; your project depends on them to run]

 ### Test Doubles